friendliai/periflow-cli/README.md

 ## Getting Help

 - Contact us via contact@friendli.ai to get trial access to PeriFlow.
-- If you have any issue or question, please visit [PeriFlow Discussion Forum](https://discuss-staging.friendli.ai/) get supports.
+- If you have any issues or questions, please visit [PeriFlow Discussion Forum](https://discuss-staging.friendli.ai/) and get support.